Redstoneur/bashrc/README.md

 ```

 Notes:
-- The script requires to have git clone the repository and copy it on the local machine.
+- The script requires you to clone the repository with git and copy it to the local machine.

 ## License